watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/ADVANCED_USAGE.md

 These topics will help you expand and exercise various capabilities of custom extensions, and hopefully will inspire more creative ways to use Watson Assistant through extensions.

 ## Configuring Auth
-When you click `Add +` in order to add your extension to your assistant, you will prompted to choose a server and an authentication method as well as the credentials.
+When you click `Add +` in order to add your extension to your assistant, you will be prompted to choose a server and an authentication method as well as the credentials.

 <img src="../assets/auth-settings.png" alt="auth-settings" style="height:500px;"/>

 ### Authentication Type
 Our support for types of authentication are specified in our official documentation [here](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension#build-custom-extension-openapi-file).
 Depending on which auth method you specify, you will need to fill out different fields.
-No Authentication is the default value.
+No Authentication is the default setting.

 In order to use authentication types, you will need to add a `securitySchemes` object into your OpenAPI specification at the root level, similar to the following:
 ```